vaknin34/hands-on-llms/README.md

 To read more about Beam, here is an [introduction guide](https://docs.beam.cloud/getting-started/introduction?utm_source=thepauls&utm_medium=partner&utm_content=github).

-**Note:** You have ~10 free compute hours.
-Afterward, you pay only for what you use.
-If you have an Nvidia GPU >8 GB VRAM & don't want to deploy the training & inference pipelines, using Beam is optional.
+**Note:** Beam new API broke the possibility to run this code using Beam, as mentioned [here](https://github.com/iusztinpaul/hands-on-llms/issues/86).
+If you have an Nvidia GPU >8 GB VRAM & don't want to deploy the training & inference pipelines, you can run the training and inference pipelines locally.
+Otherwise, you'll have to run it on an GPU-enabled AWS on-demand instance, e.g., g4dn.2xlarge.
+See the instances prices [here](https://aws.amazon.com/ec2/instance-types/).

 #### Troubleshooting